Yong Seung Cho

-Yong Seung Cho (born September 18, 1949) is a South Korean educator and mathematician.
+Yong Seung Cho (is a South Korean educator and mathematician.
 He completed a Ph.D. in mathematics in 1987 at the University of Chicago.
 His research interests include geometric topology, Yang-Mills Theory, Seiberg-Witten Theory, Gromov-Witten Theory, and Quantum cohomology of symplectic manifolds.
 His teaching career includes Chungbuk National University, Kyungpook National University, Brandeis University, and Ewha Womans University.
 Currently he teaches at Sungkyunkwan University as Invited Professor.

 In 2003, he was elected as President of the Korean Mathematical Society (KMS), and at the position, he played a pivotal role in establishing the National Institute for Mathematical Sciences (NIMS) in South Korea, the first national mathematical research center directly funded by the South Korean government.
 In 2005, he was selected as the first President of NIMS, and immediately began to set-up fundamental foundation of the NIMS to be innovative hub of the mathematical researches contributing to South Korea's overall scientific and industrial competitiveness.